Evaluation Metrics

 Toxicity

-The Toxicity evaluator is a binary measure that assesses whether an LLM-generated response contains toxic content.
+The Toxicity evaluator assesses whether an LLM-generated response contains toxic content.
 It aims to identify harmful, offensive, or inappropriate elements in the generated text.
-The Toxicity Score answers: "Does the LLM-generated response contain any form of toxic content?"
+The Toxicity score answers: "Does the LLM-generated response contain any form of toxic content?"

 )